Anshkabra2012/Achieve/README.md

 [![Issues](https://img.shields.io/github/issues/Anshkabra2012/Achieve.svg)](https://github.com/Anshkabra2012/Achieve/issues)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?logo=paypal)](https://paypal.me/anshkabra)

 **Achieve** is an AI-powered goal planner that turns your ideas into concise, actionable plans.
-With built-in **voice input**, **image-based inspiration**, and a **focus mode** for distraction-free planning, Achieve streamlines your journey from setting goals to reaching them.
+It streamlines your journey from setting goals to reaching them.
 Download your plan as a PDF with zero watermarks for easy sharing.

 ---